Philippe-Laval/tpantlr2/README.md

 # tpantlr2
 Examples of the book "The Definitive ANTLR 4 Reference" by Terence Parr translated in C#

-Thanks to Ken Domino, who is maintaining Antlr4BuildTasks to explain how to generate code in Visual Studio.
+Thanks to Ken Domino, who is maintaining Antlr4BuildTasks to explain us how to generate code in Visual Studio.

 People should use either Antlr4BuildTasks